Quiza12/pathtopeace/interviews.md

 + Revelations
 + Hope

-I highly recommend watching these in full (if you can!)
+I highly recommend watching these in full (if you can!).
+New interview every Sunday night!

 Feel free to [contact me](mailto:lachlan.querzoli@gmail.com) if you’d like to be featured in an interview!